gpratte/angular-v6-tour-of-heroes/README.md

 This repository has the solutions to Angular Tour of Heroes tutorial for Angular 6.
 See https://angular.io/tutorial

-What is different about this repository from other repositories is that the solutions can be found on the branches.
+This repo differs from other angular tutorial repos because the solutions can be found on branches.
 The final solution is on master.

 Here are the branches:
 * step-1-create-a-new-application